-The County allocates ESG funds through a competitive application process.
+- 3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The County allocates ESG funds through a competitive application process.
 The RFP is posted on the Conservation and Development Department's website and notice is mailed or emailed to the "Interested Persons" contact list.
 This list includes local social service agencies, homeless service providers and other interested individuals, as well as other County departments.
 Applications are reviewed by staff for completeness and for compliance with program requirements.
 Technical assistance is provided to applicants as needed by County staff.
 Funds are allocated based on the requirements of ESG regulations and the need for services within the County.
 ESG funding recommendations are presented to the CoC through the Contra Costa Council on Homelessness and then approved by the County's Board of Supervisors.
 ESG applicants are invited and encouraged to attend these meetings.
-Three out of the five ESG funded activities for FY 2016/17are carried out by nonprofit organizations.

-4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
+Three out of the five ESG funded activities for FY 2018/19 are carried out by nonprofit organizations. - 4.
+If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

 The County meets the requirement for homeless participation in the provision of services by consulting and coordinating services with the CoC and Council on Homelessness.
 The CoC and the Council on Homelessness provide a forum for communication and coordination among agencies and as a group provides advice and input on the operations of homeless services.
 Consumer input is incorporated into the development of local services through the ongoing participation of consumers in local meetings where they are given the opportunity to provide specific feedback on their needs and experiences with the existing system.
 In addition, each funded project is required to outline how homeless persons are involved in the operation of shelters and provision of services.
+Furthermore, the County's Council on Homelessness has a Consumer/Consumer Advocate seat in which the person appointed to that seat typically is either a current or previous consumer of the County's homeless services.
+The Consumer/Consumer Advocate seat is currently filled.